 Ask the Ruby on Rails Programmer About Refactoring

 If a developer knows how to reach high-level performance, then the team will be able to improve the application faster in the future according to the client's changing requests.
-The next series of Ruby on Rails questions will help you gauge a developer's ability to write elegant code.
+The next series of Ruby on Rails interview questions will help you gauge a developer's ability to write elegant code.
 Don’t forget that these question can be altered to focus on your own primary development concerns:

 - What is a code smell?